BenXBB/newsletterApp/README.md

 This is a solution to the [Newsletter sign-up form with success message challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/newsletter-signup-form-with-success-message-3FC1AZbNrv).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+This project sends an emial to the user to confirm registration.
+The password from the PHP file has been removed in the public GitHub to not allow users to have access.

 ## Table of contents

 - [Overview](#overview)